-If you’ve ever shot in video on one of Sony’s 8mm formats its easy to get confused about what the difference between the Video 8 and Hi8 Tapes.
+If you’ve ever shot a video on one of Sony’s 8mm formats it’s easy to get confused about the difference between the Video8 and Hi8 Tapes.
 The tapes themselves, like the video formats, are similar but there are important differences to note.

-In order to understand why these formats are different is important to understand how the details on how video formats work.
+In order to understand why these formats are different is important to understand how the details of how video formats work.

-Video 8 was the first in the line of the 8mm video formats, the other being Hi8 and eventually Digital 8.
-As each new line was introduce the quality of the resolution increase as well.
+Video 8 was the first in the line of 8mm video formats, the other being Hi8 and eventually Digital 8.
+As each new line was introduced the quality of the resolution increased as well.

 Video 8 was the first 8mm video initially developed in 1984 by Kodak and made popular by Sony as a rival to the VHS-C format.
-Video 8 recorded at the same resolution as VHS, which is 240 horizontal lines .
+Video 8 is recorded at the same resolution as VHS, which is 240 horizontal lines.